Medicare Part B Information & Cost

 The best time to apply for Medicare Part B is during your initial enrollment period (IEP).
 Your initial enrollment period is a 7-month period that starts three months before your 65th birthday month, includes your 65th birthday month, and extends three months after.

 It’s optional to elect your Medicare Part B benefits.
-If you do not sign up for Medicare Part B when you are first eligible, you may have to pay a late enrollment penalty.
+If you do not apply for Medicare Part B when you are first eligible, you may have to pay a late enrollment penalty.
 The monthly Medicare Part B penalty could increase 10% for each 12-month period that you could have the benefits, but didn’t sign up.

 What does Medicare Part B Cover?